balatvm/redux-breakpoint/README.md

-import ReactDOM from 'react-dom' import { createStore, combineReducers } from 'redux' import { Provider } from 'react-redux' import syncHistoryWithStore, {breakpointReducer} from 'redux-breakpoint'
+import ReactDOM from 'react-dom' import { createStore, combineReducers } from 'redux' import { Provider } from 'react-redux' import syncBreakpointWithStore, {breakpointReducer} from 'redux-breakpoint'

 import reducers from '<file-path>/reducers'